John Challoner: Family

-John Challoner's brother Francis was the father of Dr. Luke Challoner, who was one of the three founding fellows of Trinity College, Dublin in 1592, and also Pro-Chancellor of the College between 1612 and his death in 1613.
+John Challoner's brother Francis was the father of Dr. Luke Challoner, who was one of the three founding fellows of Trinity College, Dublin in 1592, and also Pro-Chancellor of the college between 1612 and his death in 1613.
 Luke Challoner was the father-in-law of Archbishop James Ussher, Primate of All Ireland.
 He gave his name to the small graveyard in the grounds of Trinity College where he is buried, Challoner's Corner.

 The suppression of monasteries in 1538 by King Henry VIII saw the closure of the 12th century Augustinian priory called All Hallows.
 The site of this monastery was chosen for a new college during the reign of Queen Elizabeth.
-John’s nephew Luke Challoner was intricately involved from the inception of the idea of a university in Dublin.
+John's nephew Luke Challoner was intricately involved from the inception of the idea of a university in Dublin.

 Luke Challoner had attended Trinity College, Cambridge and christened the new educational institution in the capital city of the Kingdom of Ireland as Trinity College, Dublin.
 He led negotiations that secured the land and funding for the college.
 Upon the college admitting its first students in 1594, he served as Vice Chancellor and then as Vice Provost during the first Commencement ceremony of the University of Dublin in 1601.
 On his death in 1613 the tradition began with him of the burial of the Provost on campus.
-He was buried alongside his wife Rose Chaloner (née Ball), who had pre-deceased him in 1604.

 Originally the Challoner grave was inside the College Chapel but reconstruction in the late 19th century saw the layout of the building change.
 The first College Chapel was replaced with a new building (the current chapel) in 1798.
 The graves of the college provosts now lie outside the north-eastern external wall of the chapel.
-Situated in the vicinity of the ATM of the Buttery, this small cemetery — the smallest in Ireland — is known as Challoner’s Corner.
+Situated in the vicinity of the ATM of the Buttery, this small cemetery — the smallest in Ireland — is known as Challoner's Corner.
 As well as Luke Challoner, there are eight recorded burials there, including William Temple, Thomas Seele, George Browne, Francis Andrews, Richard Baldwin, FSL Lyons, and William Arthur Watts.